 Founder of the Canadian Network for International Surgery (CNIS), Dr. Ronald Lett did his undergraduate medical training and post-graduate surgical training at the University of Alberta.
 He completed his Masters in Injury Epidemiology at McGill University.
 In 1996, Dr. Lett co-founded theInjury Control Centre – Uganda, the first lead-agency for injury control in sub-Saharan Africa and the Injury Prevention Initiative for Africa (IPIFA), a 10-country network.
 He is currently the International Director of the CNIS, residing in Ethiopia.
 Dr. Lett is co-chair of the African Canadian Committee for Essential Surgical Skills (ACC-ESS), Scientific Associate of the Injury Control Centre-Uganda (ICC-U) and ICC-Tanzania, honorary member of the IPIFA steering Committee and Adjunct Professor of Surgery at McGill University and at the University of British Columbia.

 Dr. Tarek Razek is the Director of the Trauma Program at McGill University Health Centre.
 He has volunteered with CNIS for many years on various projects in Ethiopia and Tanzania, teaching Essential Surgical Skills (ESS™) courses, working on the infrastructure of Injury Control Centers and database projects.
-Tarek was instrumental in developing the Trauma Team Training (TTT™) course, which he has taught on several occasions.
+Dr Razek has been instrumental in popularizing the Trauma Team Training Course (TTT™) course in Eastern Europe and the Middle East.
+He has mobilized the Global Surgery Office at McGill to support TTT in Tanzania and Rwanda. , which he has taught on several occasions.
 He is the Chair of CNIS Board.
 Besides CNIS, he has volunteered for the International Red Cross, working as a war surgeon with the RCIC in Sudan with the Federation of the Red Cross and Crescent, as well as in Haiti.

 Dr. Taylor is a Clinical Associate Professor in the Department of Surgery, University of British Columbia.
 He has been involved in surgical service and training in a dozen countries and helped CNIS establish the Essential Surgical Skills (ESS) course at two centres in Malawi.
 He is currently developing new surgical curriculum material for CNIS.
 Dr. Taylor was appointed to the Order of Canada in December 2010 for his contribution to improving medical services and surgical care in the world’s underserved populations.